 - Work alongside staff chaplains and other interdisciplinary team members in a fast-paced environment that works towards what is best, not only for the patients of the hospital, but also their families.

 - Be challenged to examine their ministry approaches, their interpersonal postures, and personal and theological meaning making within a large institution.

-1. Eight hours of scheduled clinical time (in four-hour time blocks), providing spiritual care for patients in the hospital who request visits and responding to emergencies each week.
+1. Eight hours of scheduled clinical time (or in two four-hour time blocks), providing spiritual care for patients in the hospital who request to see a chaplain or have been consulted by staff

-4. Twelve hour on-call sifts on weekends, Friday through Sunday.
+4. Twelve hour on-call shifts on weekends, Friday through Sunday

 Full-Time (General Resident & Specialized Resident) students can expect the following responsibilities: